Zzh-tju/ZoneEval/tutorials/readme.md

 ## Correlation with Object Distribution

-You may wonder how would the performance be if we define a finer zone division, for instance, $11\times 11$ zones, just like for counting the center points of all the ground-truth boxes.
+You may wonder how would the performance be if we define a finer zone division, for instance, $11\times 11$ zones, just like for counting the center points of all the ground-truth boxes, i.e., the object distribution.

 <div align="center"><img src="correlation.png" width="550"/></div>